numbas/editor/docs/accessibility/exam.rst

 If the answer you have entered is invalid, a box with an explanation of the error is shown next to the input box, as long as the input is focused.
 Screenreaders will read this explanation as soon as it appears.
+You can dismiss this explanation by pressing the :kbd:`Escape` key or by moving focus out of the input box.

 After the answers to a question have been revealed, there is often a box showing the expected answer after each input.